Women Making Waves

 early years consultant Rebecca Maddix chats about her passion for helping those in childcare and how she brings up her own children.

-Kat Lee-Ryan writer and lead singer of The Fabulous Red Diesel talks about Sparkly Bird, the show she has written about her sister who took her own life; and Imogen Grant talks about her experience at the Tokyo Olympics, painting a vivid picture of life in the Olympic village and the heartbreak of missing out on the medals by a whisker.
+Kat Lee-Ryan writer and lead singer of The Fabulous Red Diesel talks about Sparkly Bird, the show she has written about her sister who took her own life; and Imogen Grant talks about her experience at the Tokyo Olympics, painting a vivid picture of life in the Olympic village.

-Having suffered a poor experience when giving birth Beverley Lawrence Beech picked up the mantle of maternity rights and has been a fierce advocate for women's birth rights for 45 years.
-Jo Moseley describes herself as a joy encourager, a beach cleaner and a midlife adventurer!
-Jo became the first woman to Stand up Paddle Board, coast to coast, 162 miles for charity from Liverpool to Goole.
+Having suffered a poor experience when giving birth Beverley Lawrence Beech picked up the mantle of maternity rights and has been a fierce advocate for women's birth rights for 45 years; Jo Moseley describes herself as a joy encourager and a midlife adventurer!
+Jo became the first woman to Stand up Paddle Board, coast to coast, 162 miles from Liverpool to Goole.

 World renowned vocal coach to the stars, Annabel Williams works on The X Factor, Britain’s Got Talent and I Can See Your Voice.
 We hear her fascinating story and how you can now benefit from her techniques; And we eavesdrop on a conversation by author Dr Georgia Kaufmann and well known Youtuber Paige Y about their time at Cambridge University - with a 40 year gap.